Skip to main content

 Hospital A&E departments are sometimes used by patients experiencing dental emergencies, but it is important to understand that most hospital emergency departments do not have dental professionals on site.
 They can assist with pain management and antibiotics where appropriate, but definitive dental treatment usually requires a visit to a dental practice.

 Private emergency dental clinics in London offer an alternative route, often providing same-day or walk-in appointments for urgent dental concerns.
 These services can be particularly valuable for patients who need prompt clinical assessment and treatment outside of standard working hours.
-You can learn more about our emergency dental services in London and how to access urgent care outside standard hours.

 How Out-of-Hours Services Support London's Diverse Population